architolk/retroclock/coding/README.md

 - Bottom right hash: sixth position.

 This way, you can create a six step melody, with three chimes.
 Empty positions at the start of the melody will be ignored, so if you want to repeate a three step melody, you should only use the bottom segments.
 If you use the top segments, you will actually create a six step melody!
 This is important when you want to repeat melodies.

-### M3 A alarm repeat configuration mode

-In set alarm repeat mode, the left display will show a flashing "A", the left display will show the current status.
-Using B3 you can toggle between status.
-Using B1 brings you back to the configuration mode, B2 brings you back to M0.

-A0: chime off;
-A1: chime ones;
-A2: chime twice;
-A3: chime three times;
-...etc...
-AA: chime until a button is pressed.

 ### M3 C configuration mode